psjishnu/flutter/README.md

 # flutter_complete_guide

-A new Flutter project.
+A new learn Flutter project.

 ## Getting Started

 This project is a starting point for a Flutter application.